 Timings: Dusk – Dawn

 Fee: Entry is Free

 Do not forget to click memorable photographs of the lake’s picturesque backdrop.
-One of the best things to do in Orissa with family is to enjoy boating here.
-You can also opportunity to enjoy a leisure stroll on its banks, while you enjoying the natural bliss.
+There is no doubt that bird watching is one of the best things to see in Odisha.
+You can also enjoy a leisure stroll on its banks, while you enjoy the natural bliss.
 Chilika is one of the world’s most important wetlands.
-In contrast to the cities this is an oasis of bliss.
+In contrast to the cities, this is an oasis of bliss.